kafka, security, authentication, authorization, encryption, acls, compliance, best-practices, governance

 Credential management: Use secret management systems like HashiCorp Vault, AWS Secrets Manager, or Kubernetes secrets to store and distribute Kafka credentials rather than hardcoding them in configuration files.

-Schema Registry security: If using Confluent Schema Registry or other schema systems, secure these components separately as they control data formats and evolution.
+Schema Registry security: If using Schema Registry or other schema systems, secure these components separately as they control data formats and evolution.
+For schema management security considerations, see Schema Registry and Schema Management.

 Connect and ksqlDB: These components often have elevated privileges to create topics and manage consumer groups.
 Secure their administrative APIs and limit their Kafka permissions appropriately.